CWACoderWithAttitude/CWACoderWithAttitude.github.io/_posts/2019-03-15-aem-headless.markdown

 # AEM Headless CMS - Draft

 I'm currently investigating Adobe AEMs headless features.

-At first i'd like to give a short overview of where we come from, where we're going to.
+At first i'd like to give a short overview what this will be about.
-And the difference.

 After that i'd like to go a bit deeper into the technical details.